irenedagherr/ApprentissageAutomatiqueProjet/README.md

 Milestones achieved:

--Applied supervised, unsupervised, and semi-supervised algorithms.
+- Applied supervised, unsupervised, and semi-supervised algorithms.
--Preprocessed welding data from Welddb.
+- Preprocessed welding data from Welddb.
--Developed predictive models for weld quality.
+- Developed predictive models for weld quality.
--Gained expertise in machine learning.
+- Gained expertise in machine learning.

 *We welcome feedback and contributions from the community!
 If you encounter any issues or have suggestions, please feel free to reach out directly.*